microsoft/pxt/docs/tdteam.md

 - In 2016, the learnings from TD, micro:bit, and CCGA informed the creation of a new programming experience called Microsoft MakeCode, based on Blockly and JavaScript.
 You can use MakeCode, free of charge, at https://www.makecode.com - it is a product supported by Microsoft’s Developer Division.
 For an introduction to MakeCode, see the MakeCode [blog](https://makecode.com/blog/makecode-overview).

 Come 2018, [Microsoft MakeCode is replacing Touch Develop](https://makecode.com/touchdevelop) as a beginning programming environment.
-We also are developing a [sprite-based game engine](https://makecode.com/td2mkcd) for MakeCode and a new course on gaming programming, in the spirit of CCGA.
+We also are developing a [sprite-based game engine](https://makecode.com/td2mkcd) for MakeCode and a new course on game programming, in the spirit of CCGA.

 *The Touch Develop Team*